 Once the recovery is complete, the area around the affected tooth should not be swollen.
 If you see any swelling around your face or neck, you should immediately see your dentist.
 Swelling normally signifies severe infection (or re-infection, in this case), and can lead to bigger problems if not treated quickly.

 Sometimes, failed root canal symptoms can cause you to experience conditional tooth sensitivity.
-Though you will experience pain and discomfort, but only under certain conditions.
+Though you will experience pain and discomfort, only under certain conditions.
 For instance, you may experience throbbing tooth pain when you take a sip of hot coffee or a drink from a cold soda.

 Tooth discoloration is usual after a root canal treatment.
 But why is that?